MarkUgarov/maybe-this-will-help/maven/downloadArtifactories.md

-# How to download an artifactory
+# How to download a whole repository of an artifactory

 Working with maven needs access to an artifactory.
 In most cases, you will work with `mvn` which will download dependencies you specified in your `pom.xml` into your `.m2`-directory.